-Caltrans has prepared an Initial Study for this project and, pending public review, expects to determine from this study that the proposed project would not have a significant effect on the environment for the following reasons:
+Caltrans has prepared an Initial Study for this project and, following public review, has determined from this study that the proposed project would not have a significant effect on the environment for the following reasons:

-- The proposed project would have no effect on Aesthetics, Agriculture and Forest Resources, Cultural Resources, Geology and Soils, Energy, Hazards and Hazardous Materials, Land Use and Planning, Mineral Resources, Noise, Population and Housing, Public Services, Recreation, Tribal Cultural Resources, Utilities and Service Systems, and Wildfire. - In addition, the proposed project would have less-than-significant effects on Air Quality, Greenhouse Gas Emissions, Hydrology and Water Quality, and Transportation and Traffic. - With the following measures incorporated, the proposed project would have lessthan-significant effects on Biological Resources:
+- The project would have no effect on Aesthetics, Agriculture and Forest Resources, Cultural Resources, Geology and Soils, Energy, Hazards and Hazardous Materials, Land Use and Planning, Mineral Resources, Noise, Population and Housing, Public Services, Recreation, Tribal Cultural Resources, Utilities and Service Systems, and Wildfire. - In addition, the project would have less-than-significant effects on Air Quality, Greenhouse Gas Emissions, Hydrology and Water Quality, and Transportation and Traffic. - With the following measures incorporated, the project would have less- thansignificant effects on Biological Resources: